cheloei/ZColor/README.md

 ## ✨ Features

 - **🎨 Color Palette** – 2,200+ colors, organised into 13 categories (red, blue, pastel, dark, etc.).
 Click any color to copy its hex code.
-- **🌈 Gradient Generator** – 2,000+ linear and radial gradients, grouped by colour count (2–6 colours) and by usage (Nature, Technology, Romantic, etc.).
+- **🌈 Gradient Generator** – 200+ linear and radial gradients, grouped by colour count (2–6 colours) and by usage (Nature, Technology, Romantic, etc.).
 Also includes a **drag‑and‑drop custom builder**.
-- **🖌️ Icon Builder** – Browse and search 7 icon libraries (Font Awesome, Bootstrap, Remix, Lucide, Phosphor, Material, Feather).
+- **🖌️ Icon Builder** – Browse and search 8 icon libraries (Font Awesome, Bootstrap, Remix, Lucide, Phosphor, Material, Feather, Brand Icons).
 Customise colour (solid or gradient), size, and transparency.
 Export as SVG or copy the raw code.
 - **⭐ Favourites** – Save your preferred colors and gradients.
 Stored persistently via `chrome.storage` (Chrome) or `localStorage` (Electron).
 - **🔍 Image colour picker** – Upload any image and click to grab a colour.
 (Chrome extension also provides an **EyeDropper** via the right‑click context menu.)
 - **🌑 Dark theme** – Easy on the eyes, designed for long working sessions.